20th April 2021

 This report, jointly authored by Equality Now and Dignity Alliance International, calls on the governments of Bangladesh, Bhutan, Nepal, Maldives, India, and Sri Lanka to take urgent action to address sexual violence and improve access to justice for survivors.

-Key takeaways and recommendations
+Key recommendations

 Survivors of sexual violence are denied justice

-Analysis of laws, policies, and practices related to sexual violence, alongside focus groups and in depth discussions with survivors, activists, and lawyers actively engaging with survivors of sexual violence, found that rape laws across the six South Asian countries studied effectively deny justice to survivors of sexual violence due to protection gaps in the laws.
+Analysis of laws, policies, and practices related to sexual violence, alongside focus groups and in-depth discussions with survivors, activists, and lawyers actively engaging with survivors of sexual violence, found that rape laws across the six South Asian countries studied effectively deny justice to survivors of sexual violence due to protection gaps in the laws.
 The report also uncovered severe barriers to accessing justice and implementation gaps within the criminal justice system, particularly:

 • Limited definitions of sexual violence